Zeioth/BrrrOS/README.md

 * Background not included → yet
 * By default, still uses a few of my personal settings (6 screens and stuff) → Make it user agnostic

-Please report any bug you find and I will look into tehm.
+Please report any bug you find and I will look into them.